alextolkin/alextolkin.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 5th year joint PhD student in Political Science at University of Pennsylvania, studying the causes and consequences of seeing politics as a sport.
+I'm a joint PhD candidate in political science and communication at University of Pennsylvania studying American political behavior.
+I focus on media effects, public opinion, and quantitative methods.

+My dissertation studies the influence of watching sports on political attitudes and beliefs.
+I look at the common portrayal of competition in sports: A zero-sum struggle between opposing sides, where the superior side wins and the losing side accepts defeat.
+I study how this common portrayal influences political attitudes among those who frequently watch sports.

+In [working papers](https://alextolkin.github.io/working-papers/), you can see some examples of this work in progress.